 Variable-length deduplication is a data deduplication algorithm that breaks a file system into subfile, variable-length data segments to determine unique and repetitive segments.
 This dramatically reduces backup storage during the backup and recovery process.

 Variable-length deduplication is an advanced method for breaking up a data stream via context-aware anchor points.
 This subfile intelligent segmentation method provides greater storage efficiency for redundant data regardless of where new data has been inserted.
 As the name suggests, the length of segments vary, thus achieving higher deduplication ratios.

-Who chooses variable-length deduplication, and why
+Who uses variable-length deduplication and why